penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklystay.md

 ## countAroundMidday

-Indicates, in case of a split day, that the unoccupied intervals between the morning and afternoon class units are counted each day.
+It indicates, in the case of split shifts, that the unoccupied intervals between the morning and afternoon class units are counted each day.

 `countAroundMidday`